What is liposuction?

 - Heredity, which causes body fat deposits that healthy diet and regular exercise cannot eliminate

 - Lipoma, which is a benign (noncancerous) type of slow-growing tumor made up of fat cells (adipocytes).
 Lipomas are usually small but can grow quite large.
+Liposuction is not the standard treatment for removal of these benign tumors but can be performed in selected cases.

 How is liposuction performed?